Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### To complete the sentence, select the appropriate option in the answer area.
-Hot Area: From you can view which user turned off a specific virtual machine during the last 14 days
+### From [...] you can view which user turned off a specific virtual machine during the last 14 days.

 - [ ] Azure Access Control IAM.
 - [ ] Azure Event Hubs.